ktor-doc-jp/ktor-doc-jp/servers/features/double-receive.md

 ktor_version_review: 1.2.3
 ---

-`DoubleReceive` feature provides ability to invoke `ApplicationCall.receive` several times with no `RequestAlreadyConsumedException` exception.
-This usually makes sense when a feature is consuming a request body so a handler is unable to recevie it again.
+`DoubleReceive` feature provides the ability to invoke `ApplicationCall.receive` several times with no `RequestAlreadyConsumedException` exception.
+This usually makes sense when a feature is consuming a request body so a handler is unable to receive it again.

 This feature is experimental including all options and behaviour.
-It is not guaranteed to work the same way in the futurue releases.
+It is not guaranteed to work the same way in future releases.
 {: .note.experimental}

 **Table of contents:**